matijakljajic/misuns/README.md

 # "Modelling of Information Systems" Group Project

-## Modelling of an information system for a courier
+## Modelling of an information system for a courier company

 ### Professor's remarks:
 - There are trivial copy-paste problems in sequence diagrams.
 - Misunderstanding of 'MessageSender' interface and its usecase.
-According to professor, it should have been a controller class instead of an interface.
+According to professor, it should have been a controller class instead of an interface but still okay according to our explaination.
 - Grade: 20/20

+### Most Important Factor Being Graded
+It should be noted that the professor mainly grades **consistency** between diagrams as the main point of this assignment is modelling itself, not the realisation/implementation of the model.

 <details>